OpenWaterFoundation/cdss-app-snodas-tools/doc-user-mkdocs-project/docs/data/overview.md

 **TODO smalers 2016-12-11 explain that basins are small HUC-?? and align with National Weather Service (NWS) forecast basins.
 Smaller basins are aggregated to larger totals.
-Elevation zones are used in the basins included in the Northern Colorado Water Conservancy District boundary (Upper Colorado and Poudre Basins), and are also accumuated to produce a total for a basin.
+Elevation zones are used in the basins included in the Northern Colorado Water Conservancy District boundary (Upper Colorado and Poudre Basins), and are also accumulatedto produce a total for a basin.
 Provide a screen shot and ability to download.**
 The basin boundaries for Colorado were defined using input from four NWS River Forecast Centers.
 The separate boundary spatial data layers were adjusted to ensure that basin boundaries did not overlap or have gaps.
 This ensures that SNODAS values are not under or over-counted.